3forges/packman/packer/README.md

 # The Packer part

-In the analysis of the terraform provider to provision our debian VM, we ended up with a fully functional debian VM, nevertheless lacking an SSH KEy inside.
+In the analysis of the terraform provider to provision our debian VM, we ended up with a fully functional debian VM, nevertheless lacking an SSH Key inside.

 Our terraform recipe:

-* downloads a vagrant box, from the vagrant boxes registry, in the `ccc` folder.
+* Downloads a vagrant box, from the vagrant boxes registry, in the `~/.terraform/virtualbox/gold/virtualbox` folder.
-*
+* copies all files from the `~/.terraform/virtualbox/gold/virtualbox` folder, into a subfolder of the `~/.terraform/virtualbox/machine/` folder.
+* Imports the OVF appliance foundin the  the `~/.terraform/virtualbox/machine/` folder, to create a VirtualBox VM.
+* then applies the changes using `VBoxManage`
+* and finally boots up the VM.

 The purpose of this recipe, is:

-* to build, using packer, a new vagrant box, relying on an already existing one in the local filesystem
+* To build, using packer, a new vagrant box, relying on an already existing one in the local filesystem
-* the new vagrant box will give a VirutlaBox VM :
+* The new vagrant box will give a VirutlaBox VM:
   * with an SSH Key inside
   * with Docker, and Docker compose installed
+  * with either of:
+    * Either one single big disk (120GB) duynamically allocated the actual host disk space.
-  * with,if possible, two virtual disks, instead of just one: both dynamically allocated, one is 20GB, the second 40GB for the docker `data-root`
+    * Or with, if possible, two virtual disks, instead of just one: both dynamically allocated, one is 20GB, the second 40GB for the docker `data-root`.
+AFter abit of work, it seems to methat it would be much more natural to use [the `virtualbox-iso` packer builder](https://developer.hashicorp.com/packer/integrations/hashicorp/virtualbox/latest/components/builder/iso), to set up such fine disk setup.
+See also other [packer virtualbox integrations](https://developer.hashicorp.com/packer/integrations/hashicorp/virtualbox)

 To achieve our goal, we will use Packer's [vagrant](https://developer.hashicorp.com/packer/integrations/hashicorp/vagrant/latest/components/builder/vagrant) builder.
 That builder we are very interested in, because of two perfect properties for our case: